8 Things to Look for When Buying Longspan Shelving

 2. Type of Deck

-Longspan decks or shelves can be made of steel, timber or steel mesh.
+Longspan decks or shelves are typically made of steel, timber or steel mesh.

-• Steel decks are strong and can be powder coated for a durable, rust resistant finish.
+• Steel decks are strong and are often powder coated for a durable, rust resistant finish.

 • Wooden decks are often made from MDF or particle board.
-They can be good as an active work-surface and are generally less expensive than steel.
+Wood makes a good, active work-surface and is generally less expensive.
+However, it is less durable than steel.

-• Steel mesh can be useful for archive storage, as they allow airflow and provide access for cleaning from underneath.
+• Steel mesh is useful for archive storage, as it allows airflow around the sored items.
+It also provides access for cleaning from underneath.

 3. Stability

-• Are leveling plates available that can be fitted under the footplates of a unit to compensate for unevenness in the floor?
+• Are leveling plates (shims) available to fit under the footplates of a unit to compensate for unevenness in the floor?

-• Do the units have pre-drilled holes in their footplates so that they can be fastened to the floor, if necessary?
+• Do the units have pre-drilled holes in their footplates to fasten the unit to the floor, if necessary?

-• Can the unit be screwed to the wall, if it is not practical to fasten it to the floor?
+• Is there an option to screw the unit to the wall, if it is not practical to fasten it to the floor?

 4. Ease of Assembly and Adjustment

 Are the units easy to assemble, adjust and expand?
-Can they be easily dismantled, adjusted, moved and re-installed if requirements change?
+Are they easy to dismantle, move an, re-install, if you need to move?

 • What tools are required for assembly and adjustment?

-• Can the shelves be easily adjusted up or down to any height that is required?
+• Is it easy to adjust the shelves up or down to any height that is required?

-5. Modular Design that Can be Connected Together into Rows
+5. Modular Design that is Connectable into Rows

-Does the design of the units allow them to be connected together into pairs or longer rows of shelving?
-Being able to connect starter bays with one or more addon bays can improve storage space and reduce the investment required (one upright is saved each time an addon connection is made).
+Is it possible to connect the units together into pairs or longer rows of shelving?
+This is important, as connecting a starter bay with one or more addon bays can improve the available storage space and reduce the investment required (one upright is saved each time an addon connection is made).

 6. Ability to Buy Individual Components

-Being able to buy individual components on their own can be important if you have a special requirement or if you wish to add an extra shelf down the track.
+The ability to buy individual components on their own can is important if you have a special requirement, such as those outlined below:

 • "Standard units come with 4 shelves, but I only need 3 shelves for my longspan unit.
 Can I buy the individual parts I need to make this unit?"